Covid-19: Dubai-returned man held feast for 1,500 in MP, now tests positive along with 11 relatives

 The man works as a waiter in Dubai.
 He came to Morena on March 17 and organised the ceremony on March 20.
 He developed symptoms of the virus on March 25, but reportedly visited the hospital only on March 29.
 He and his wife were quarantined, and on Thursday, they were found positive for Covid-19.

+“He organised a customary feast on March 20 to mark the 13th day of mourning after his mother’s death,” Sub Divisional Magistrate RS Bakna said.
 Later, the local authorities tested 23 of the man’s relatives.
-As many as 10 of them were found to be positive for Covid-19.
+Ten of them were found to be positive for Covid-19.
+Bakna said authorities sealed the entire Ward No 47 where the man lives.

 “We sent 23 samples of the contacts of the two positive patients and received the reports on Friday,” Morena Chief Medical Officer RC Bandil said.
 “Out of them 10, including eight women, have tested positive for the virus.
 All 12 patients have now been quarantined at the hospital, while those who tested negative have been put under 14 days’ isolation at their houses.”